 Short Scale Bass Tonewood Guide

-It’s important to know that the type of wood used in the body of the bass will affect its performance.
+It’s important to know that the type of wood used in the bass’s body will affect its performance.
 In particular, the tone and resonance form of the instrument will be impacted.
 If you are looking for a particular type of sound, consider the following:

 This type of wood produces a very stable and balanced tone.
 What is more, it tends to produce a crystal-clear sound that’s round and full.